tarantool/doc/doc/reference/tarantool_cli_options.rst

     -   For a corrupted :ref:`write-ahead log file <internals-wal>` -- at the instance start or when applying an update at a replica.

     With this option enabled, Tarantool skips invalid records, reads as much data as possible, and lets the process finish with a warning.
-    Then call :ref:`box.snapshot() <box-snapshot>` to make a new snapshot so that the corrupted snapshots or write-ahead logs aren't used for recovery anymore.
+    When the instance has started, call :ref:`box.snapshot() <box-snapshot>` to make a new snapshot so that the corrupted snapshots or write-ahead logs aren't used for recovery anymore.

-    You can also enable this option using the ``TT_FORCE_RECOVERY`` environment variable.
+    You can also enable force recovery using the ``TT_FORCE_RECOVERY`` environment variable.
     ``TT_FORCE_RECOVERY`` has a lower priority than the ``--force-recovery`` option.

     Example on GitHub: `force_recovery <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/config/instances.enabled/force_recovery>`_